Phuire-Research/Stratimux/Stage.md

   stage(title: string, stages: Staging[]) {}
 }
 ```
-The added benefit of the Creation of Staging to control the flow of Actions, is also the ability to create an additional Abstraction to handle how the Dispatch would be Handled within a Subscription, but with the added benefit of iterating through each Step of a Stage your Applications.
-That these Steps would typically be an initialization, a main run time, and likewise the ability to close.
-3 Acts if you will.
+The added benefit of the creation of staging to control the flow of actions, is also the ability to create an additional abstraction to handle how the dispatch would be handled within a subscription, but with the added benefit of iterating through each step of a stage your applications.
+That these steps would typically be an initialization, a main run time, and likewise the ability to close.
+3 acts if you will.

 * dispatchOptions
-* runOnce - If enabled on the Dispatch Options, this will permit only one dispatch of that action within its Stage.
+* runOnce - If enabled on the dispatch options, this will permit only one dispatch of that action within its stage.
-* debounce - Required to prevent the Stage to be considered Bad if rerunning the Same Action within the same Step, specific Use Case is Tracking some Position over Time.
+* debounce - Required to prevent the stage to be considered bad if rerunning the same action within the same step, specific use case is tracking some position over time.
-* setStep - This will set the Stage to a specific Step, useful if some Strategy Failed and the Staging needs to be reset to prepare for that Strategy again.
+* setStep - This will set the stage to a specific step, useful if some strategy failed and the staging needs to be reset to prepare for that strategy again.
-* incrementStep - Will increment the Current step of the Stage, this should be your default option for Dispatching Actions or Strategies to prevent Actions Overflow.
+* incrementStep - Will increment the current step of the stage, this should be your default option for dispatching actions or strategies to prevent action overflow.
-* on - Simple handler that will prevent dispatch until the Selected Value is set to what is Expected.
-Keep in mind this should also be occupied by a debounce, as this dispatch will run on each successful State Update.
+* on - Simple handler that will prevent dispatch until the selected value is set to what is expected.
+Keep in mind this should also be occupied by a debounce, as this dispatch will run on each successful state update.

 ## Example